A proposal is a written offer to solve a technical problem

 staff members to the various jobs involved in the task

 of preparing the proposal.
-Two of the biggest jobs,
+Two of the biggest jobs, for

-the competing companies may confer with representatives
+competing companies may confer with representatives of

-understanding as possible of the customer’s needs.
+as possible of the customer’s needs.

 As each of the competing companies makes its final decisions,